Applying for an Archaeology Research Excavation Grant

 - A letter of verification from one named referee

-- Applicants are required to inform the Academy of any potential conflicts of interests.
-In this regard applicants proposing to employ family members or spouses during the course of a funded excavation are required to disclose this to the Academy in advance of the drawdown of funds
+- Applicants are required to inform the RIA of any potential conflicts of interests.
+In this regard applicants proposing to employ family members or spouses during the course of a funded excavation are required to disclose this to the RIA in advance of the drawdown of funds

-- In cases where the proposed excavation is of a National Monument or in close proximity to same letters from both the Senior Archaeologist and Senior Architect responsible for the National Monuments of the particular region stating that the applicant has discussed the application and that there is permission in principle for the excavation.
+- In cases where the proposed excavation is a National Monument or in close proximity to same, letters from both Senior Archaeologist and Senior Architect responsible for the National Monuments of the particular region stating that the applicant has discussed the application and there is permission in principle for the excavation

 - safety considerations